LegacyCross/SWAGMODELEAKED/README.md

 # SWAG MODE LEAKED
-I want to add backstory to this.
-Swag mode is a great script and the owner, yahyee is a great scripter.\n Kristina has ruined swag mode and brought it down, so I am releasing the Swag Mode Source Leak.\n The files attached are\n
+I want to add a backstory to this.
+Swag mode is a great script and the owner, yahyeee is a great scripter.
+Kristina has ruined swag mode and brought it down, so I am releasing the Swag Mode Source Leak.
+The files attached are
--Swag Mode Original Source\n
+-Swag Mode Original Source
--Swag Mode Crash Source\n
+-Swag Mode Crash Source
--Swag Revamped Source\n
+-Swag Revamped Source
--Emoji Whitelist Source\n
+-Emoji Whitelist Source
--Mod Whitelist Source\n
+-Mod Whitelist Source
--Swag Premium Source\n
+-Swag Premium Source